aGaabdelgawad/AGA-Evernote-Clone/README.md

 * Creating your account on the app.
 * Synchronizing notebooks and notes with the server.
 * Saving notes locally as a word document.
-* Converting audio to text "Speech Recognition".
+* Converting input audio to text "Speech Recognition".

 ### Code Features
 * MVVM pattern.